Bhadrachala Ramadasu: Reconstruction of temple

 As the temple was nearing completion, he was perplexed one night about fixing the Sudarshana Chakra at the crest of the main temple.
 On the same night, it is believed that he saw Rama in his dream and asked him to have a holy dip in the Godavari River.
 When Gopanna did so the next day, it is believed that he found the holy Sudarshana Chakra in the river very easily.

+"Government had appointed him as Tehsildar of Bhadrachalam.
+He was a great devotee of Lord Sri Ramachandra.
+He spent huge amounts from the Government treasury, constructed a.